kube-zen/zen-watcher/docs/OBSERVABILITY_REVIEW.md

 ## Executive Summary

-This document reviews the current observability/metrics implementation in zen-watcher and identifies gaps, improvements, and recommendations for better monitoring of ingesters, filters, dedup, auto-optimization, mapping, and other critical components.
+This document reviews the current observability/metrics implementation in zen-watcher and identifies gaps, improvements, and recommendations for better monitoring of ingesters, filters, dedup, processing order, mapping, and other critical components.

 ## Current Metrics Coverage